 Milly is bright and kind but has the misfortune of being born into a family belonging to the lower rungs of the socioeconomic strata.
 She is sent off to work at a very young age and in her interactions with her various employers, we see a power-play unique to Indian shores where even the most educated and liberal champion this form of slavery and don’t hesitate to actively discriminate against their employees.

 Mukherjee’s greatest achievement is to call out Indian society by shoving a mirror in their faces.

 To his audience in the west, these are stories of a foreign land.
-For us, this is our reality, and not the one we are proud to tell the world.
+For us, this is our reality and not the one we are proud to tell the world.
 Mukherjee skilfully drives the point home by making the reader question her behaviour and reflect on her own interactions.
 Milly’s is the story that stays with you.
 I’d like to know about what happened to her after the book ended.

 Part V deals with Lakshman’s brother, a construction labourer.
-His monologue about his life, job, and grievances is laborious — mainly because it written to be read in a single breath.
+His monologue about his life, job, and grievances is laborious — mainly because it is written to be read in a single breath.
 No punctuation; no respite.

 Should you pick this book up?
 I don’t recommend it unless you’re looking for a short read and you have the stomach to get through visuals of animal abuse.
 Pick up Vivek Shanbag’s Ghachar Ghochar or Siddharth Chowdhury’s The Patna Manual Of Style instead.

 It seemed that the Law of the Fridge was universal across cultures and continents; things went there to die slowly and be forgotten.